 huge thanks on behalf of all the team.’

 Who we are

 Hen Wilkinson, MSc PhD

-Since becoming an accredited mediator, I have worked as a conflict trainer, facilitator and lecturer, applying ideas of how to creatively engage with conflict, difference and divide within teams, organisations and local communities.
-In 2000, this led to formation of Community Resolve, an innovative Bristol-based organisation that explored new ways of engaging with conflict across the city.
-The organisation had an impact way beyond its size, and continues to be an influence regionally, nationally and internationally.
+Before training as an accredited mediator in the 1990s, Hen had a full and varied work life in the public and private sectors, with extended stints as a Christmas postman; a chef in London and Paris; and as a journalist, writer and senior book editor.
+Since 2000, Hen has worked on ideas of how to creatively engage with conflict, difference and divide within teams, organisations and local communities.
+In 2001, this led to formation of Community Resolve, an innovative Bristol-based organisation that explored new ways of engaging with conflict across the city.
+Its impact went way beyond its size and continued to be an influence regionally, nationally and internationally before closing in 2021.

 In 2020, Hen joined the Jean Golding Institute at the University of Bristol as a senior research associate (part time).
 Among Hen’s particular interests are bringing together different types of knowledge and insight, including practitioner and academic ideas and experience.
 As a bottom-up kind of a thinker, she has a deep respect for everyday wisdom as well as embracing the idea of a complex world and all that implies for how we respond to challenging times.
 Her focus when working with individuals and groups lies in getting people to reflect on how they approach others, what they bring to each of their encounters, and what can be achieved when experiences and insights across difference are combined.